 - keep the bishop informed about your parish’s progress

-- work with you to ensure your consultation process is fair and comprehensive
+- work with you to make sure your consultation process is fair and comprehensive

 - help you discern the preferred leadership qualities desired in a new incumbent